 - The jurisdiction in which the demonstration will occur (federal, local, foreign)

-- The level of training, institutional biases, and ingrained culture differs between agencies
+- The level of training, the institutional biases, and the unwritten policies and procedures differ widely between the local and federal police agencies

 - Whether the police were notified beforehand, including through a permit

 - The decision whether to notify the police beforehand is a political and tactical choice

 - The police are usually more tolerant of permitted events because it allows the police to plan ahead for the event and allocate the necessary resources

 - The identity and political affiliation of the demonstrators

 - Race, gender, sexual orientation, age, religion, etc.

 - Historical experience suggests the police respond more harshly to left-wing demonstrations and have a particular fear/dislike of anarchist or black bloc groups